STUDENT HOUSING IN 2021

 Unfortunately, the housing market in the Netherlands for students is quite competitive.
 It's a small country and very, very densely populated, especially in the city centers of major cities where students typically live.
 Simply, there's not a lot of room to accommodate the popularity of the cities.
 But no worries!
 We're going to dive into details and give you some tips to get ahead.

 Because of the quality of the programs here and the rapid internationalization of both undergraduate and graduate degree programs, the quantity of international and EU students studying in the Netherlands is gradually rising.
-Though this does mean that campuses are more international, this has also contributed to a housing crisis which is expected to last way into 2020.
+Though this does mean that campuses are more international, this has also contributed to a housing crisis.
 Not only are new internationals unable to find housing, but Dutch students and working families are also part of the steadily growing market of people affected by the housing crisis.

 What this means is that it is never too early to start looking for housing.
 Most universities now recommend starting your search as soon as you submit your application.

 The most important thing that you need to know, is that you must find your housing yourself.
 Unlike other universities in different countries, Dutch universities do not organize your housing for you.
 You need to find and apply for your own housing.
 Now, that doesn’t mean you won’t find any campus housing; in contrast, there’s a lot to choose from!
-If you want to start searching right away, go explore College Life Housing.
 Most universities have housing offices which do their best to provide newly arriving international students with housing.
 Keep in mind that university housing offices are not able to guarantee housing for you; most often they are as overwhelmed by the influx of new students as the students themselves.

 Where to Find Student Housing